 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: [1].
+Xue Manz: It is important to choose the right source of cells as our representative results demonstrate that thromogenicity of the endothelium is dependent on multiple factors, like the origin of the vascular bed and the pathobiological background.[1].

-INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera ()
+INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera (2.6)